odqahn/odqahn.github.io/agaru/content/posts/azure-devops-vmss/part2/index.md

 * A VNet
 * A dedicated subnet (optional but recommended)

-Get your subnet ID by adding /subnets/nameofyoursubnet after the ID of the VNet of by using Azure CLI:
+Get your subnet ID by adding /subnets/nameofyoursubnet after the ID of the VNet or by using Azure CLI:
 ```
 vnetRgName=NAME_OF_THE_RG_VNET
 vnetName=NAME_OF_THE_VNET